KcanCurly/nessus-verifier/README.md

   * Check common/default credentials
   * Check hostkey/kex/mac/ciphers and protocol version
   * Check software version and (FUTURE) print CVEs related to those version
-* Telnet
-  * Simply checks usage and prints out the hosts
 * SMTP
   * Checks if TLS is enforced
   * If TLS is used check TSL/SSL versions and ciphers and bits